AuditSEO

 Sitemap: https://yourdomain.com/sitemap.xml

 The #1 mistake: a broken or 500-erroring robots.txt.
-If Googlebot can't load it, it may refuse to crawl your entire site.
-Make sure it returns a clean 200.
+If Googlebot requests the file and gets a server error (rather than a clean file or a clean 404), it may cautiously refuse to crawl your entire site until the file responds normally.
+Always confirm your robots.txt returns a clean 200.

 Common mistakes to avoid